Blaizzy/mlx-embeddings/docs/Typechecking.md

-# Type Checking with Sorbet
+# Type Checking With Sorbet

 The majority of the code in Homebrew is written in Ruby which is a dynamic language.
 To avail the benefits of static type checking, we have set up Sorbet in